10 Cool things to do in OSX Terminal

 -

 Nothing more geek than updating your twitter from terminal.
-Just change the user e pass from the code.
+Just change the user e pass from the pre.
 Way cool.

 2. Sing songs